-According to the right to health which has been reflected in several international, regional and domestic human rights instruments, all of the individuals enjoy some other rights such as right to existence of a system for protection of health for every person in a maximum level and accessible for everybody, right to prevent and control of diseases, right to access to essential drugs, right to mother and child's health and access to healthy childbirth, right to easy access to healthy delivery, right to access equitable and on time health services, right to health literacy and right to public cooperation in making decisions in national health scope.10 the "International Community".
+According to the right to health which has been reflected in several international, regional and domestic human rights instruments, all of the individuals enjoy some other rights such as right to existence of a system for protection of health for every person in a maximum level and accessible for everybody, right to prevent and control of diseases, right to access to essential drugs, right to mother and child's health and access to healthy childbirth, right to easy access to healthy delivery, right to health literacy and right to public cooperation in making decisions in national health scope.10

+Easy and acceptable access to the highest attainable health services, goods and facilities should be provided for all persons with no discrepancy.
+Accordingly, public health facilities must be accessible physically and objectively for all in any member of the "International Community".
 Moreover, protected sectors of populations such as children, the elderly, persons with physical and mental disabilities and pregnant mothers must have secure access to these facilities.
 Realization of the right to health requires long-term planning.
 However, states are responsible to take some immediate measures to provide the urgent needs of human beings.
 In fact, states should deliver all of the people relative services for realization of the right to health on time and effectively by using all available sources.
 Bad economic situation of the state does not exclude its responsibility to take measures for realization of the right to health.
 Of course, availability of the sources and level of development of the country are two important factors for assigning responsibilities of different states.